All about Palomino

 Palomino is a village of 6,000 inhabitants located between Santa Marta and Riohacha.
-Because of this, the village is also called the “gateway to la Guajira.”
-Palomino is a popular place to spend a few days relaxing on the beach while touring the highlights of northern Colombia, such as Tayrona, the Lost City track and La Guajira.
+Because of this location, the village is also called the “gateway to la Guajira.”
+Palomino is a popular place to spend a few days relaxing on the beach while touring the highlights of northern Colombia, such as Tayrona National Park, the Lost City trail and La Guajira.

 With its laid-back atmosphere and cozy hostels, Palomino has become a popular spot among backpackers in recent years.